u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/voip/onsip.rst

 OnSIP on Your Cell Phone
 ========================

-In order to make and receive phone calls when you are not in front of your computer, you can use a softphone app on your cell phone in parallel of Odoo VoIP.
+In order to make and receive phone calls when you are not in front of your computer, you can use a softphone app on your cell phone in parallel of Thrive Bureau ERP VoIP.
 This is useful for on-the-go calls, but also to make sure to hear incoming calls, or simply for convenience.
 Any SIP softphone will work.

 On Android and iOS, OnSIP has been successfully tested with `Grandstream Wave <https://play.google.com/store/apps/details?id=com.grandstream.wave>`_.
 When creating an account, select OnSIP in the list of carriers.
 You will then have to configure it as follows: